mapbender/mapbender-documentation/en/functions/search/search_router.rst

 - **default**: The standard-style for all results
 - **select**: The style used if a result is clicked.
-- **temporary**: The styles used if you hover with the mouse-pointer over a result.der Tabelle bewegt.
+- **temporary**: The styles used if you hover with the mouse-pointer over a result.

-This will not draw the point-symbol interiors, since the transparency is set to Zero (fillOpacity: 0).
+This will not draw the point-symbol interiors, since the transparency is set to zero (fillOpacity: 0).
 Only their outlines will be drawn in green.
-The selected features will be drawn here in with a purple fill and an opacity of 0.8.
+The selected features will be drawn in here with a purple fill and an opacity of 0.8.
 The stroke-Color is a blue line.
 The temporary symbols on mouse-hover are opaque blue points.
 The following screenshot shows this design:

 .. image:: ../../../figures/de/search_router_example_colour_purplegreen.png
      :scale: 80

-The default settings override the OpenLayers-Default Settings, so you only have to state the things you want to overwride.
+The default settings override the OpenLayers-Default Settings, so you only have to state the things you want to overwrite.
 If you state nothing, the default OpenLayer style will be used.

-The select-style works the same way.
-Any statement you make woll overwrite the settings of the *final* default style.
+The select-style works the same way: Any statement you make will overwrite the settings of the *final* default style.

 Note, that the hexadeximal color values have to be stated in quotation marks, because the #-Symbol would be interpreted as a comment instead.